GeauxWeisbeck4/andrews-logseq-graph/pages/3 Abstract Data Types.md

 		- What if we were to use functions instead of classes
 	- ## Implementing ADTs Using Functions (Immutable Version)
 		- If we want to use immutability fo rmore functional way and avoiding side effects
 			- We may not modify the bag directly, but may need to change the implementation of the mutator methods.
+Must create and return a new object if bag needs changes